 It is actually the main goal you should aim for launching on ProductHunt.
 This:

 ...are the most valuable things you can get from ProductHunt.

 It is very hard to create a flawless shiny product on the first try, having only your thoughts and ideas on the table.

 The chance to speak with your end customer, deeply interested in a good realization of your idea, is not measurable but means a lot more.
 Conversions, upvotes, badges are only secondary metrics that can be improved.
 You’ll most certainly have another chance: work on your idea and product further, polish it, add new core features and resubmit.

 Understanding our users and customers is what helps us the most now.

 ProductHunt has a brilliant, responsive and supportive community.
 We’ve got a lot of valuable feedback and keep getting new people sharing their thoughts and ideas to make Y-Productive even better in understanding and improving your work productivity.

-Turns out, the best value we’ve got from launching on ProductHunt, is not being the #1 Product of the Day and #5 Product of the week, not the upvotes, conversions or even sales (ok, we’ve earned a bit and it helps :D) but the great user base, interested in us making Y-Productive the best tool to improve their productivity.
+Turns out, the best value we’ve got from launching on ProductHunt, is not being the #1 Product of the Day and #5 Product of the week, not the upvotes, conversions or even sales (ok, we’ve earned our first 1K and it helps :D) but the great user base, interested in us making Y-Productive the best tool to improve their productivity.

-Let’s sum up the Y-Productive experience with a handy bulleted list.
+Let’s sum up the Y-Productive experience in a handy bulleted list.

 Thank you for your time and have a productive day!